 During the First World War he was detained from fire brigade duties due to his commitments to the Rifles manning forts on the Island.
 In August 1916 he was one of 250 men of the 2nd Battalion sent to join the 4th Hampshires at Romsey and from there was despatched to Basra to join the Indian Army.
 Throughout the remainder of the war the 4th saw light skirmishing throughout Amarah, Kut, Ctesiphon, Persia, Turkestan and Constantinople before returning to Europe and serving in Salonika, Italy and France.
 He returned home in 1919.

-Charlie was immediately welcomed back to Ryde Fire Brigade and a year later received his bronze ten-year National Fire Brigades Association medal.
+Charley was immediately welcomed back to Ryde Fire Brigade and a year later received his bronze ten-year National Fire Brigades Association medal.
 In 1926 he competed in the IWFBF competition at Newport F.C.'s field in Church Litten, this being an occasion when Ryde first arrived in what was described as a particularly imposing motor engine.
 Three years later at Lake Villa Farm, Sandown, he was again in Ryde's team that won the Couldrey Cup in the motor-pump competition when the event was a combined effort between the IWFBF and the Southern District of the NFBA.

-Charlie wasn't averse to getting up and giving a rendition of a popular song of the era and was often remarked for doing so at the annual brigade dinner.
+Charley wasn't averse to getting up and giving a rendition of a popular song of the era and was often remarked for doing so at the annual brigade dinner.
 On 6 June 1933 he was one of the first in attendance at the infamous Town Hall fire.
 Whilst gaining a vantage point on the roof from which to direct a firefighting jet alongside Second Officer Williams and Fireman Mundell, was suddenly cut off from their egress, the fixed external staircase, by flames and smoke.
 All were relieved that they managed to find an alternative escape route and emerged safely.

 As today a feature of the IW County Press in 1963 included looking back to items from previous years.
 One such article invoked in Charlie the need to pen a letter to the Editor in July stating how much he enjoyed being reminded of a Brigade summer outing in 1913 and how hard he found to believe it was really fifty years ago; we used to have some good times and more contentment in those days.